-This bill would establish general immunity for business entities, including non-profits, and institutions of higher education, and their officers, employees, agents, and volunteers against actions relating to a person's exposure to the virus SARS-CoV-2 or the disease caused by the virus, Coronavirus disease 2019, also referred to as COVID-19, or a related viral strain to that virus or a disease caused by the related viral strain in subsequent years.
-The immunity would be based on good faith compliance with or exceeding all applicable public and personal health and safety measures to prevent or mitigate a person's exposure to SARS-CoV-2, a related viral strain, or disease caused by either one, which measures are based on guidance, regulations, rules, and administrative orders promulgated by federal, State or local departments, divisions, commissions, boards, bureaus, agencies, or officials, as well as applicable Executive Orders or portions of those orders issued by the The immunity would bar civil lawsuits, and any administrative proceedings concerning professional disciplinary action, or suspension, revocation, refusal to issue or refusal to renew any license, certification, certificate, or permit, as applicable.
+This bill would establish general immunity for business entities, including non-profits, and institutions of higher education, and their officers, employees, agents, and volunteers, as well as public entities, including primary and secondary schools, and their employees, against actions relating to a person's exposure to the virus SARS-CoV-2 or the disease caused by the virus, Coronavirus disease 2019, also referred to as COVID-19, or a related viral strain to that virus or a disease caused by the related viral strain in subsequent years.
+The immunity would be based on good faith

+1 reasonable compliance with or exceeding applicable health and 2 safety measures to prevent or mitigate a person's exposure to 3 SARS-CoV-2, a related viral strain, or disease caused by either one, 4 which are in effect at the time of an alleged exposure to SARS-5 CoV-2, a related strain, or disease caused by either one, and which 6 measures are based on guidance, regulations, rules, 7 administrative orders promulgated by applicable federal or State 8 departments, divisions, commissions, boards, bureaus, or agencies, 9 as well as applicable Executive Orders or portions of those orders 10 issued by the Governor.
+The immunity would bar civil lawsuits, 11 and in the case of businesses and institutions of higher education, 12 any administrative proceedings concerning professional disciplinary action, or suspension, revocation, refusal to issue or refusal to 13 14 renew any license, certification, certificate, or permit, as applicable.
+15

-The immunity provided by the bill would apply in addition to any other available immunity, and would apply whether the exposure to SARS-CoV-2, a related viral strain, or disease caused by either one, occurred because a person was required to be on a business' property, or the campus or other property of an institution of higher education, or entered or remained on the property or campus by express or implied invitation or permission, or the exposure occurred at some other place in the course of conducting business, activities and operations, providing services, or doing volunteer work on behalf of a business or institution of higher education as authorized by it.
+The immunity provided by the bill would apply in addition to any other available immunity, and would apply whether the exposure to SARS-CoV-2, a related viral strain, or disease caused by either one, occurred because a person was required to be on a business' property, the campus or other property of an institution of higher education, or public property, or entered or remained on the property or campus by express or implied invitation or permission, or the exposure occurred at some other place in the course of conducting business, activities and operations, providing services, or doing volunteer work on behalf of a business, institution of higher education, or public entity as authorized by it.
 However, nothing in the bill would be deemed to grant immunity for an entity's or person's willful, wanton, or grossly negligent act of commission or omission.
 Additionally, the bill would not affect a worker' compensation claim or award pursuant to any applicable State or federal law.

-The bill would take effect immediately, and apply retroactively to March 9, 2020, the date the Public Health Emergency and State of Emergency was declared by the Governor's Executive Order 103 of 2020 concerning the coronavirus disease 2019 pandemic.
+30 State or federal law.
+31 The bill would take effect immediately, and apply retroactively 32 to March 9, 2020, the date the Public Health Emergency and State 33 of Emergency was declared by the Governor's Executive Order 103 34 of 2020 concerning the coronavirus disease 2019 pandemic.